vanus-labs/docs/content/user-guides/connector-guides/source/aws-billing/setup.md

 ## Getting Started

+1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
+2. Click on the **create connection** button under connections.

 ### Step 1: How to create a new AWS user

 1. Log in to the AWS [Management Console](https://aws.amazon.com) using your root account credentials.